-Formed in 2013 by Canadian composer/pianist Frank Horvat, The Frank Horvat Band’s uncreative name hides a wildly creative sound and a revolving roster of ultra talented musicians.
-An indie art rock band with an electronic edge, they create a textured atmospheric sound that envelops you with soaring sounds.
+Formed in 2013 by Canadian composer/pianist Frank Horvat, The Frank Horvat Band’s uncreative name hides a wildly creative sound as well as a revolving roster of ultra talented musicians.
+An indie art rock band with an electronic edge, they create an ambient textured atmosphere that envelops you in a soaring hypnotic sound.

 Their highly anticipated follow-up album, Strange Machine, comes just nine months after their debut album and was crafted like a playlist with different singers, textures and feels entrancing you from song to song.
 The pieces portray the machines that control us, both external and internal.
 In a world surrounded by machines, this music will help keep us human and in-touch with ourselves.
 So, turn the speakers up!

-Check out The Frank Horvat Band’s intriguing new albums:
+Check out The Frank Horvat Band’s latest albums: